iliusa77/demo-external-secrets-operator-eks/README.md

-## AWS Infrastructure and Kubernetes entities deployment with Terraform
+## AWS Infrastructure and Kubernetes resources deployment with Terraform

 These TF templates are prepared for the `Manage secrets with AWS Secrets Manager and Kubernetes External Secrets Operator on EKS cluster` demo